Bronze Medallion Course

 A surf lifesaver is a trained volunteer that patrols our beaches on the weekends.
 Becoming a surf lifesaver is satisfying, fun and rewarding.

-The Bronze Medallion course provides participants with the skills and knowledge of patrolling and surf awareness in order to be able to participate
+The Bronze Medallion course provides participants with the skills and knowledge of patrolling and surf awareness in order to be able to participate in lifesaving operations.

 What qualifications or prerequisites do I need?